Karbivio/SchizoFrolic/docs/macos-install.md

 > ### Warning!
 >
-> F-Chat Rising is available only as an 'unsigned' application.
+> F-Chat Risinger has chosen to discontinue the macOS version
+> due to the inability to compile and test the application,
+> as well as the need for a security certificate from Apple.
 > Running it on MacOS requires you to disable security
 > protections that are in place for a good reason:
 > Unsigned applications are a common way to distribute malware.
 >
 > Consider these alternatives to increase your safety:
 >
-> 1) Compile F-Chat Rising yourself from the [source](https://github.com/hearmeneigh/fchat-rising); or
+> 1) Compile F-Chat Risinger yourself from the [source](https://github.com/FireUnderTheMountain/fchat-risinger); or
 >
-> 2) Run F-Chat Rising in a [virtual machine](https://www.parallels.com/); or
+> 2) Run F-Chat Risinger in a [virtual machine](https://www.parallels.com/); or
 >
-> 3) Donate a code signing certificate, so we can sign the client.
+> 3) ~~Donate a code signing certificate, so we can sign the client.~~
->
-> F-Chat Rising is not malware.
-> No reason not to trust what the internet says, _right?_

-If you are confident that you wish to continue despite all that, you can find instructions for running unsigned applications [here](https://www.wikihow.com/Install-Software-from-Unsigned-Developers-on-a-Mac).
+> That's a very expensive solution for such an indie application.